 Examines forms of evidence, preservation of evidence, chain of custody, witnesses, proof, privileges, hearsay, and circumstantial evidence.
 Solid preparation for law enforcement candidates and a plus for the student focused on the law or the courts aspect of criminal justice today.
-Prerequisites: CRJS 1003 and CRJS 3213.
+Prerequisites: CRJS 1003, CRJS 3213, and junior-level standing in CRJS program and at the college.